 As you can see, coffee packs in some major benefits- with a few caveats.
 Here’s a quick look at how you can make coffee work for your health:

 - Enjoy in Moderation– The recommended upper limit for caffeine intake is around 500 mg a day for adults (200 mg for pregnant women).
 This equals out to about 5 cups of coffee (home-brewed).
 However, some health experts recommend sticking with 1-2 cups a day for maximum benefit and minimum negative effects.

 - Keep It Healthy– Sugar-loaded and artificially flavored coffee drinks are unfortunately the norm.
 Keep your cup healthy by using a plant-based milk, natural sweetener, or by drinking it black.

 - Drink Clean– Treat your body by drinking quality, organic coffee whenever possible.
 This is the best way to avoid toxins and chemicals that may harm your health.
-Single origin coffee ensures that all the beans came from the same farm (important for quality).
-Shade-grown is another label to look out for because this growing method drastically cuts the need for pesticides.
+Especially look for coffee that is third-party tested for mold (including mycotoxins), heavy metals, etc. Shade-grown is another keyword to look for on the label because this growing method drastically cuts the need for pesticides.

 Top Recommendation: Purity Coffee

 If you are in the market for a coffee that goes above and beyond as far as flavor and quality are concerned, be sure you look into Purity Coffee.

 Purity Coffee has perhaps the most rigorous standards in the industry, sourcing their beans only from regenerative organic farms and selecting only beans that make the highest specialty grade.